jkowalleck/jkowalleck/README.md

 My tools support projects built with:

-- Python
+- Python (poetry, pipenv, uv,PDM, conda, etc)
-- Node.js (npm, yarn)
+- Node.js (npm, yarn, etc)
 - PHP (Composer)
-- build systems such as webpack and esbuild
+- build systems such as webpack, esbuild and bun-build

 Helping developers and organizations understand **what actually runs inside their software** — which turns out to be surprisingly non-trivial.